refractproject/minim/README.md

 As an example, if I had an array element which contains a category element which in turn contains a string element with the content "Hello World".
 I can access the parent array and category element.
+The parents are in closest parent order.

 ```json
 {